 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Why IS most almond butter bad for you?
 Almond butter replaced peanut butter in many people’s pantries years ago, touted as being healthier.
 Americans also love almonds themselves for snacking.
-Some choose roasted, some choose raw, and almond flour is quite common now for use in gluten-free and grain-free baking.
+Almond flour is quite common in gluten-free and grain-free baking.
 Almond milk replaced soy as the most popular dairy-free milk.
 Are we operating off of misinformation?

 Certainly it’s common to see Internet headings like, “Almonds: the World’s Healthiest Food.”
 These sites, when looked at, inevitably include a list with the nutritional profile of such foods: they are full of vitamins and minerals and fiber!
 We are supposed to be dazzled, convinced, and most people are.
 However, the claims are narrow in their approach and understanding of nutrition.

 If almonds are eaten seldomly and in moderation, after the proper handling and treatment, they are nutritious.
 Most natural foods when handled and prepared properly can be a blessing to our bodies, (food allergies and diseases aside, for the moment).
 But we have to know the whole food, its idiosyncrasies learned by former generations and forgotten as of late; and we have to eat the food amidst a balanced diet.

 This article will look at almonds specifically, but also put forward ideas about how to shop for certain foods, and how and why to avoid factory-made convenience foods that are advertised as healthy.
 Ironically, these “healthy” foods can be as dangerous, and should be as repellent, as driving through McDonald’s.